jam01/SRS-Template/srs-template.md

 - Distinguish baseline targets from aspirational improvements and define acceptable tolerance for drift.

 #### 3.6.2 Data Management
-💬 _Ensures integrity, traceability, and ethical sourcing of data used in model training, validation, and operation._
+💬 _Ensures integrity, traceability, and ethical lifecycle of data used in model training, validation, and operation._

 ➥ Specify dataset origin, ownership, consent conditions; labeling processes and quality controls; data lineage, versioning, and reproducibility (training → validation → inference); storage, access controls, and anonymization/pseudonymization standards; handling of missing, synthetic, or augmented data.